Home / Problems / Strategy and Execution Are Disconnected

 What if the strategy itself is wrong?

-Then SF-3 will surface that and recommend SF-4 Full Marketing Diagnostic.
+Then strategic intervention will surface that and recommend Full Marketing Review.
 The intervention starts with one decision in scope.
-If the diagnostic uncovers the strategy as the actual problem, the next engagement is the larger one.
+If the marketing review uncovers the strategy as the actual problem, the next engagement is the larger one.

 How long does the translation document stay useful?